Five top tips for trading gold

 3. Learn what moves gold

 While gold tends not to be as affected by political and economic events as some other markets, it has its own price drivers that you’ll need to watch when trading.
-You can read about these below, or learn more by watching our video.
+You can read about these below, or learn more by watching our video on why gold is valuable?

 4. Trade mining stocks